Variational Shape Inference for Grasp Diffusion on SE(3)

 \subsection{Multimodal Grasp Synthesis}

-In recent years, several methods have been proposed for generating a diverse set of grasps conditioned on object geometry. \citet{mousavian20196} propose a conditional variational autoencoder (cVAE) that learns to compress and reconstruct grasps conditioned on object point clouds.
-However, VAEs are known to exhibit mode collapse and failure in fully capturing the data distribution.
-To improve performance, this work couples the grasp generator with a grasp classifier, which is expensive to train.
+Many methods have been proposed for generating a diverse set of grasps conditioned on object geometry. \citet{mousavian20196} propose a conditional variational autoencoder (cVAE) that learns to reconstruct grasps conditioned on object point clouds.
+However, VAEs are known to exhibit mode collapse and fail to fully capture the data distribution.

-Diffusion models have demonstrated improved multimodal distribution modeling and stable learning dynamics while avoiding mode collapse~\cite{song2021train}, leading to their emergence in robotics applications~\cite{janner2022planning, carvalho2023motion}. \citet{urain2023se}'s formulation is closest to ours, where a diffusion model is learned via denoising score matching guided by an object reconstruction cost, which represents the current state-of-the-art in multimodal grasp synthesis.
+Diffusion models demonstrate improved multimodal distribution modeling and stable learning dynamics, avoiding mode collapse~\cite{song2021train}, and controllable sampling trade-offs and guidance mechanisms~\cite{dhariwal2021diffusion}, leading to their use in robotics~\cite{janner2022planning, carvalho2023motion}. \citet{urain2023se}'s formulation is closest to ours, where a diffusion model is learned via denoising score matching guided by an object reconstruction cost, which represents the current state-of-the-art in multimodal grasp synthesis.
 Our framework better models geometric structure in the presence of noise and calibration errors by learning to project geometric observations to a latent space of shapes and using it to infer shape features to guide grasp synthesis.